MartV0/personal-site/content/posts/variable_sized_on_stack.md

 I hope this clarifies the concept of variable sized data on the stack.
 I certainly really enjoyed looking at the disassembled code and figuring out how it works, I learned a lot about assembly and compilers in the process.
-If you have any questions feel free to reach out to me! [^3]
+If you have any questions feel leave a comment or sent me a dm on mastodon!

 ---

 [^1]: Local variables being stored on the stack is technically an implementation detail, the c standard only calls of local variables (auto variables) to be freed once there out of scope.
 In practice this is always done using the stack.
 [^2]: For more details on why it should be 16 byte aligned see the following stack overflow post: <https://stackoverflow.com/questions/49391001/why-does-the-x86-64-amd64-system-v-abi-mandate-a-16-byte-stack-alignment>.
-[^3]: Reaching out through mastodon is probably your best bet, I am also planning on adding a comment section eventually, but haven't gotten around to it yet.

 <!--## In practice-->
 <!---->